IsaacG18/conversation-analysis/README.md

 File path: conversation-analysis/

-Using Init Script
-You can skip Step 5 and 6 using
+Using Init Script you can skip Step 5 and 6 using

     chmod +x init.sh